kovidgoyal/calibre/manual/develop.rst

     git commit -am "Comment describing your changes" git format-patch origin/master --stdout > my-changes

-This will create a :file:`my-changes` file in the current directory, simply attach that to a ticket on the calibre `bug tracker <https://bugs.launchpad.net/calibre>`_.
+This will create a :file:`my-changes` file in the current folder, simply attach that to a ticket on the calibre `bug tracker <https://bugs.launchpad.net/calibre>`_.
 Note that this will include *all* the commits you have made.
 If you only want to send some commits, you have to change ``origin/master`` above.
 To send only